ExplainTheUniverse/ExplainTheUniverse/Site/content/blog/the-great-convergence.md

 Political frameworks might shift from adversarial to more collaborative models, informed by deeper understanding of interconnection and collective consciousness.
 Decision-making processes could incorporate contemplative practices and systemic awareness.

 ### Technology and Innovation:
 Technological development might be guided more by wisdom and ethical considerations rather than pure capability.
-AI development could shift toward creating systems that enhance human consciousness and potential rather than just replacing human functions.
+AI development could shift toward creating systems that enhance human consciousness and potential rather than just replace human functions.

 We might see new forms of technology designed to facilitate deeper states of consciousness or enhance human connection, rather than just process information or automate tasks.